-100 Is it necessary for an FX for the futures trading be conducted in a Designated Depository Bank?
-Can FX be conducted in one bank that offer better rate and then transferred into the account of the designated depository bank account that such customer has account with?
+ls it necessary for all to lot the trading be conducted in a Designated Depository Bank?
+Can FX be conducted Is it necessary for an FX for the futures in one bank that offer better rate and then transferred into the account of the designated depository bank account that such customer has account with?